DisneyAladdin/Amazon_API/README.md

 # Caution
 You need to create "ASSOCIATE TAG", "ACCESS KEY", "SECRET ACCESS KEY" for using Amazon API in advance.<br>
-As default, you can get information of 2000 items per hour.<br>
+As default, you cannot get information more than 2000 items per hour.<br>